ben-trainer/ben-trainer/README.md

 <h1>Hi, I'm Benjamin!
 IT and Cyber Security Student.
-Previous Professional eSports Coach!</h1>
+Previous Professional eSports Coach and Analyst!</h1>

 <h2>IT Projects:</h2>